-The statement of net position as of June 30, 2014 and 2013, showed total assets exceeding total liabilities by \$16,631,813 and \$25,039,878, respectively.
+The statements of fiduciary net position as of June 30, 2015 and 2014 show total assets exceeding total liabilities by \$14,753,501 and \$16,631,813, respectively.
 These amounts represent the total plan net position held in trust for healthcare benefits on each of those dates.
 The entire amount is available to cover the Plan's obligation to pay healthcare benefits for its members and their beneficiaries.

-These amounts also represent a decrease in net position of \$8,408,065 or 33.6%, and an increase of \$5,646,229 or 18.4% over fiscal year 2013 and 2012, respectively.
+These amounts also represent a decrease in net position of \$1,878,312 or 11.3%, and \$8,408,065 or 33.6% from fiscal years 2014 and 2013, respectively.
 Over the long term, healthcare insurance premiums collected and investment income earned are expected to cover all costs of the plan.
-With continued increases in healthcare costs, the Plan must continue to accumulate assets to meet current and future claim costs.
+The Plan continues to reduce the decreases in net position through healthcare cost containment with the new third-party administrator.
+While healthcare costs decreased in fiscal year 2015, it is anticipated that there will continue to be increases in future healthcare costs, and the Plan must continue to accumulate assets to meet current and future claim costs.